SergioCS147/sergiocs147.github.io/index.md

 <div class="intro">
   <div class="intro-text">
     <p>
-      I am a third year PhD student in Applied and Computational Mathematics (PACM) at
+      I am a PhD student in Applied and Computational Mathematics (PACM) at
       <a href="https://www.pacm.princeton.edu">Princeton University</a>.
       I am advised by <a href="https://web.math.princeton.edu/~huh/">June Huh</a>.
     </p>